 Before you crack open that roller or sprayer, add a strip of paint all along the edge of the room.
 If you used painter’s tape, which is preferable, paint right along that with a brush that is a few inches wide.

-This will give you a frame that painters often use to help “stay in the lines” which is nearly impossible to do with a close paint job with a roller or sprayer.
+This will give you a frame that painters often use to help “stay in the lines” which is impossible to do with a close paint job with a roller or sprayer.
 That’s why having a small brush or edger is important.

 Remember The Ceiling